chenyangh/SemEval2019Task3/README.md

 An overview of the proposed *HRLCE* Model

+The results are shown in the following table:

 ![HRLCE](img/hred.jpg )

 |        |    F1    |   Happy  |   Angry  |    Sad   | Harm.
 Mean  |